htmfilho/minimily/docs/app.md

 ---
 layout: page
-title: About
+title: App
-description: About
+description: Description
-permalink: /about/
+permalink: /app/
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your